 Anyway, I was reading and the howls started, and Chrisoula was in bed, and I thought: “I should go in and just be a comforting presence.”
 And I saw that on the one hand that was a very beautiful sentiment that Chrisoula would really appreciate.
 But on the other hand, I also liked how heroic it made me look – how deserving of praise – and then I thought that maybe I even deserved a little sugar for being such a thoughtful husband.

 You see?
 Very quickly this potential kindness becomes about me: my need for praise, attention, gratification, and so forth.
 It becomes special.

 And there’s nothing wrong with that!
-We just want to see those motives – that way we aren’t lying to ourselves.
+We just want to see those motives.
+Seeing them means we are no longer lying to ourselves.
 We aren’t stuck in the illusion, but rather are moving into or at least towards the light of understanding.
-So we can laugh at ourselves – man, I can be selfish – and then, with a minimum of drama, just go and be helpful.
+So we can laugh at ourselves – “man, I can be selfish” – and then, with a minimum of drama, just go and be helpful.

 When I see clearly the egoic action, then I can utter a little prayer and go do the right thing without bringing all the specialness into it.

 I am not saying I have this down perfectly – you can ask Chrisoula if you doubt me – but I am saying that this can work if we are patient and attentive and are willing to keep a relatively good sense of humor about it.

 I also think that we get better at this as we go, the more we do it.
 And the more we do it, the more far-reaching the helpfulness goes.
 Things that used to distract us for hours don’t.
 And when they do distract us, we remember quicker that there is a way out, that peace is not a distant goal but a present reality presently unrecognized.